IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 Running the test above writes annotated source code to ``Escrow.html``.
 The entire contents of the file are reproduced :ref:`here<CoverageReport>`.
-The report contains all of the on-chain code provided in the ``CoverageIndex``, together with a few lines of code around it for context.
+The report contains all of the on-chain code provided in the :hsobj:`PlutusTx.Coverage.CoverageIndex`, together with a few lines of code around it for context.
 Off-chain code appears in grey, so it can be distinguished.
 On-chain code on a white background was covered by tests, and we know no more about it.
 Code on a red or green